csatuic/cs361-website/docs/homeworks/homework5.md

 The skeleton code for this assignment is based off of the event-driven, single-threaded echo server in the book.
 All of the code for receiving multiple connections is still in there.
-The one TODO in the code happens when a new message comes in on an individual socket: you need to decide on what to do next in order to move the protocol forward.
-Each time that bytes are received, they are accumulated into `requestbuf` for that specific client.
+The TODOs for this assignment happen when a new message comes in on an individual socket: you need to decide on what to do next in order to move the protocol forward.
+Each time that bytes are received, they should be accumulated into `requestbuf` for that specific client.

 ## My suggested strategy